Trying to expand your business by starting a Youtube channel?

 So most (if not all) strategies that apply to your blog also apply to Youtube.

-And in this article, we’ll explore strategies for branding on youtube and show you how to adapt them to the video format.
+In this article, we’ll explore the strategies listed below for branding on YouTube and show you how to adapt them to the video format.

 - Pick Your Niche Carefully